Jorge2091/eng130_virtualisation/README.md

 - How to check a tool/software status in linux `sudo systemctl status nginx`
 - How to restart a process in linux `sudo systemctl restart nginx`
 - If `vagrant reload` does not work, then you need to `vagrant destroy` and then `vagrant up`
+- how to run node app in the background `nohup node app.js > /dev/null 2>&1 &` or `npm start & disown`
+- access nginx logs `/var/log/nginx`

 ## Vagrant installations inside virtual box